+1 727 458 5882

-The best of Copenhagen offers a comprehensive tour of the Scandinavian largest town both on foot and by bus including the most important sights of this exceptional Nordic pearl.
+Welcome to Copenhagen!
+Spend a beautiful day with this comprehensive tour of the Scandinavian largest town on foot and by bus.
+See the most important sights of this exceptional Nordic pearl and learn its stories and legends!

 The Little Mermaid at the seashore is something you shouldn't miss.
 Bases on Andersen's story character, she appeared here in the beggining of the 20th century and since then had become the symbol of Copenhagen and Denmark.
 She's sitting on the stone not far from the castle, observing with a little sadness the wide panorama of the bay.